opensafely-core/opencodelists/README.md

 # OpenCodelists

-OpenCodelists is a rapidly-changing work in progress.
-It will be a platform for the development and dissemination of codelists for use in medical research.
+OpenCodelists is a platform for the development and dissemination of codelists for use in medical research.

 It is part of the [OpenSAFELY](https://opensafely.org) project, and is currently served from [www.opencodelists.org](https://www.opencodelists.org).